 Idaho’s combined wilderness spans over 4.7 million acres, larger than the three smallest states in the nation (Rhode Island, Delaware, and Connecticut) combined.

 Inspired by its famous potatoes, Idaho has come up with some odd potato-themed treats.
-“Ice cream potatoes,” made with vanilla ice cream, cocoa, and whipped cream, are meant to look like baked potatoes topped with sour cream.

 One candy company in Idaho also makes the “Idaho Spud,” a marshmallow covered with chocolate and coconut.